Yellow-eyed penguin: Description

-The yellow-eyed penguin is most easily identified by the band of pale yellow feathers surrounding its eyes and encircling the back of its head.
+The yellow-eyed penguin (M. a. antipodes) is most easily identified by the band of pale yellow feathers surrounding its eyes and encircling the back of its head.
 Its forehead, crown and the sides of its face are slate grey flecked with golden yellow.
 Its eye is yellow.
 The foreneck and sides of the head are light brown.
 The back and tail are slate blue-black.
 Its chest, stomach, thighs and the underside of its flippers are white in colour.
+Juvenile birds have a greyer head with no yellow band around their eyes.